moomou-archive/GeoGo/README.md

 Dependencies
 ============
-Uses Postgres database for geolocation.
+Uses Postgres + PostGIS database for geolocation.
 Schema is located in db.sql.

+If you are on Mac, http://postgresapp.com/ is the easiest way to get started with PostGIS already installed.

+Otherwise, checkout http://postgis.net/install for installation instructions.

 Methods
 =====